© BrunoPress

 Hollywood has come a long way, but it still has a long road ahead towards equality and inclusiveness.
 Casting choices are a particular sore spot, as white actors are cast as people of color, able-bodied actors are cast as disabled characters, and cisgender actors are cast in transgender roles—putting marginalized actors out of work.
 Even films aiming to show an underrepresented community stumble with issues like colorism—prejudice or discrimination against darker skin tones within the same racial group.

-Click through to check out some of the most controversial movie castings in Hollywood's recent history.
+'Emilia Pérez' is just one of many movies that faced backlash for its casting.
+Click through to check out more of the most controversial movie castings in Hollywood's recent history.

 RECOMMENDED FOR YOU